mAAdhaTTah/brookjs/docs/source/events.md

-# brookjs/events
+---
+id: events
+title: <code>events</code>
+---

-`brookjs/events` provides a factory function for generating `events$` stream factories for use in `brookjs/component`.
-It takes a configuration object and returns a function that accepts an `{Element} el` and returns an `events$` stream, as defined by the configuration object.
+The `events` modules exports a factory method for declaring the behavior of an `events$` stream-generating factory.
+Designed to be used in the `component` module, it takes a configuration object and returns a factory function that accepts an `{Element} el` and returns an `events$` stream, as defined by the configuration object.

-In addition, `brookjs/events` exposes some helper functions and constants for use in defining events in the configuration object.

 # How to Use

-`brookjs/events` exports a factory function for defining your `events$` stream.
+The `events` factory method takes a configuration object, with the key matching a value of a `data-attribute` and value providing a function to modify the event stream:

 ```js
 import { events } from 'brookjs';